-The German Potato gratin can be served as a side or a main dish together with lettuce.
-You can vary the cheese as you like; for this recipe I used a mix of Swiss cheese and Pepper Jack which gave it a little spicy taste.
-If you don’t like this use Gruyere or Cheddar.
-I served the potato gratin with assorted vegetable and German hamburgers which was delicious.
-It tastes delicious because you boil the potatoes in milk.
+The German Potato gratin, or potato casserole, can be served as a side or a main dish combined with a salad.
+You can vary the cheese as you like.
+For this recipe we used a mix of Swiss cheese and Pepper Jack which added a little spicy taste.
+If you don’t like this cheese combination use Gruyere or a mild Cheddar.
+Because the potato gratin does not contain any vegetable you can serve it with your favorite vegetable, and/or German hamburgers.
+This gratin tastes delicious because you boil the potatoes in milk.
 Happy Cooking!

 Ingredients Potato Gratin

 6-8 raw potatoes (depends on size of the pan)

 3/4 liter milk or 3 cups

 150 g grated cheese (Gruyere, Gouda or Parmesan cheese etc.)

 – Bring milk with salt, pepper and nutmeg and butter to a boil, then add the potato slices.

 – On low heat let simmer for about 20 minutes until potatoes have softened but are not 100% done.

 – Grease a fire proof pan with butter (size used: lasagne pan).

 – Mix heavy cream with grated cheese, add some salt and pepper (if you like add 2 crushed garlic cloves).